The Final Round: Regional differences

-The Japanese version of the game (known internally as Version H) is notably different from its overseas counterparts (Versions L and M) in several ways: The player's energy does not constantly drain by merely walking around the ring.
+The Japanese version of the game (known internally as Version H) is notably different from its overseas counterparts (Versions L and M) in several ways: the player's energy does not constantly drain by merely walking around the ring.
 The two main characters and some of the enemy boxers have been given alternate names.
 Most of the voice samples have been changed from English to Japanese, and the presence of a few Easter Eggs not included in the American release.

-These include a flock of birds appearing in the ring at the start of a fight (damage based), an alternate head (Moai) for the referee (time based), a bonus hidden in the "Power" training session, and two different circuits (game modes) made accessible via joystick input at the beginning of a new game.
+These include a flock of birds appearing in the ring at the start of a fight (damage based), an alternate head (Moai) for the referee (time based), a bonus hidden in the "Power" training session, and two different circuits (game modes) made accessible via joystick input at the start of a new game.

 Soundtrack

 The game's Soundtrack was produced by Konami Kukeiha Club and published by King Records on July 21, 1989 as part of "Konami Game Music Collection Vol.0" along additional soundtracks from Flak Attack (MX 5000), The Main Event, Gang Busters, City Bomber, and Devastators.